Your Colorectal Health, Our Priority

 The appendix is a tubular structure at the lower end of the caecum, situated at the beginning of the colon, just below where the small intestines enter the colon.
 In most people, it lies in the lower right side of the abdomen.

 Appendicitis occurs when there is infection or inflammation of the appendix.
-This is believed to be due to blockage of lumen of the appendix, usually by a lump of hard stools (called faecolith).
-The mucus produced by the lining of the appendix then becomes trapped and the appendix then becomes swollen.
+This is believed to be due to blockage of the lumen of the appendix, usually by a lump of hard stools (called faecolith).
+The mucus produced by the lining of the appendix then becomes trapped, causing the appendix to swell.
 The pressure affects the blood flowing in the wall of the appendix, and eventually causes it to break and the appendix to burst open, releasing all the infected material.

 If there is still no treatment, the infection usually accumulates around the area and causes a large abscess.
 In some cases, the body is unable to contain the abscess and the pus spreads throughout the entire abdominal cavity, causing severe infection and possibly even death.